National language: Wales

 The Welsh language has official status within Wales, and as of the 2011 census, is spoken by 562,000 people, or 19% of the population.
 The Welsh Language Board (Bwrdd yr Iaith Gymraeg) is legally tasked with ensuring that, "in the conduct of public business and the administration of justice, the English and Welsh languages should be treated on a basis of equality".

 Crown Dependencies

 Isle of Man

 English is de facto the only official language.
 However a few words of Manx Gaelic (the historical national language) are sometimes encountered in government institutions, largely for symbolic and ceremonial purposes, and it is the main medium of instruction in one primary school.

 Regions of England

 Cornwall

 English is the de facto main language spoken in the county of Cornwall.
 Historically, the main language of Cornwall was Cornish.
 By 1800, Cornish was endangered with some debate about a mythical last speaker of the Cornish language.
 Revival of the Cornish language and some recognition has occurred in the 20th century.

 United States

-In the United States, English (American English) is the national language only in an informal sense, by numbers and by historical and contemporary association.
-The United States Constitution does not explicitly declare any official language, although the constitution is written in English, as is all federal legislation.
-Executive Order 14224 asserts English as official, but no law has been passed by the U.S. Congress to give English official status.
+In the United States, English (American English) is the national language.